danifg/SRLPointer/README.md

 Please note that for the Czech dataset you must use the script ``convertCZ.py`` instead, since the predicate sense annotation of Czech is simply the lemmatized token of the predicate and, therefore, the conversion process is different.

-To train the model, you need to include the pre-trained word embeddings in the ``embs`` folder and run the following script, indicating the model name:
+To train the model, you need to include the pre-trained word embeddings in the ``embs`` folder and run the following script (indicating the model name):

     ./scripts/run.sh <model_name>

+The script ``run.sh`` is configured for the English dataset, please modify it accordingly to train the model for other CoNLL-2009 languages.

-Finally, to evaluate the best checkpoint on the in-domain and out-of-domain test sets with the oficial script just run (indicating the epoch of the best reported checkpoint on the development set and the model name):
+Finally, to evaluate the best checkpoint on the in-domain and out-of-domain test sets with the oficial script just run (indicating the epoch of the best checkpoint on the development set and the model name):

     ./scripts/eval.sh <best_epoch> <model_name>